He spoilt his step-daughter with gifts and a Louis Vuitton bag. Now he has to keep paying despite leaving her mother

 Also, "the Louis Vuitton bag was second-hand and I bought it on Trade Me", he said.

-The dispute about whether Sydney should keep supporting Caitlyn financially ended up before Auckland Family Court Judge Andrea Manuel, who said the case posed the question: "Should the estranged husband of a 15-year-old girl be declared the stepfather of the girl?"
+The dispute about whether Sydney should keep supporting Caitlyn financially ended up before Auckland Family Court Judge Andrea Manuel, who said the case posed the question: “Should the estranged husband of the mother of a 15-year-old girl be declared the stepfather of the girl?”

 She decided that yes, Sydney was still Caitlyn's stepfather and declared him to be so under Section 99 of the Child Support Act 1991.